 - Qualifying exam, typically taken before your third semester of graduate study

-- Candidacy exam, typically taken after the completion of all formal coursework
+- Candidacy exam, typically taken between the fifth and eighth semesters

 - Dissertation and defense before an oral examination board